Sung-Yoon Lee: Career

 From 1999 until 2013 Lee was an associate in research at the Korea Institute, Harvard University.
 There he launched a new seminar series, the "Kim Koo Forum on U.S.-Korea Relations", in 2005.
 He is a former research fellow with the National Asia Research Program, a joint initiative by the National Bureau of Asian Research and the Woodrow Wilson International Center for Scholars.
 Lee has attended numerous conferences as a speaker, moderator and interpreter.
 He is also a frequent commentator on Korean affairs on radio, television and print, with The Guardian calling him "among the most insightful and prescient chroniclers" on the behavior of North Korea's regime.
 Lee has also testified in the United States Congress to provide expert advice on North Korea policy issues.

-Since 2013 Lee has been advising the U.S government on legislation and other executive action against the North Korean regime, including strengthening US sanctions.
+Since 2013 Lee has been advising the U.S. government on legislation and other executive action against the North Korean regime, including strengthening US sanctions.
 He has advised both the US President and legislators, including participating in Congressional hearings for the House Foreign Affairs Committee and Senate Foreign Relations Committee.

 He has frequently contributed to media outlets, also making there a case for sanctions.

 These efforts contributed towards a bill, passed in 2016, of unprecedented tough sanctions primarily aimed at restricting cash flows into the country in an effort to undermine its nuclear warhead and long-range missile development, and constrict Pyongyang's ability to pay (and retain the loyalty of) its party elites, security forces, and military.

 In 2018 Lee participated in the Warmbier v.
-DPRK trial in Washington D.C. as an expert witness for the prosecution.
+DPRK trial in Washington D.C. as an expert witness for the plaintiffs.
 The judge ruled against the DPRK, in the torture, hostage taking, and extrajudicial killing of Otto Warmbier.